 Registrars training with the ADF

-If you take on an ADF registrar, there are some minor differences we want to make you aware of.
-You can also reach out to your training coordinator for more information on hosting an ADF registrar.
-You may also find the ADF guide useful for yourself and your Registrars.
+If you take on an ADF registrar, it is important to note that there are some minor differences.
+You can reach out to your training coordinator for more information on hosting an ADF registrar and refer to the ADF guide.

 Employing an ADF registrar

 ADF registrars remain employees of their ADF service and are paid directly by the ADF.
-The ADF service (Army, Navy or Air Force) must be notified by the registrar to arrange a secondment agreement between the practice, the registrar and the service.
-The ADF will arrange for payment recovery from the practice.
-Practices do not pay ADF registrars directly.
+The ADF service (Army, Navy or Air Force) must be notified by the registrar to arrange a secondment agreement between the training site, the registrar and the service.
+The ADF will arrange for payment recovery from the training site.
+Training sites do not pay ADF registrars directly.
 All leave payments and superannuation are paid by the ADF.
-The ADF registrar is responsible for organising the secondment agreement between the practice and their ADF service.
+The ADF registrar is responsible for organising the secondment agreement between the training site and their ADF service.

 Civilian placement training interruptions